+Braised onions may not leap to mind when you think of holiday gifts , but when you pair this recipe from our class, Sweet & Savory Food Gifts, with all the all the makings of French onion soup, it's a game-changer.
 Just spoon the onions into a jar, seal it tight and include the recipe for French onion soup on the tag.
-Add a loaf of crusty French bread, some flavorful Gruyere cheese and bam!
-Best.
-Gift.
-Ever.
+Add a loaf of crusty French bread, some flavorful Gruyere cheese and — bam! — you've got yourself the best food gift ever.

 Yield: 2 jars